FreeCAD/FreeCAD-documentation/wiki/Part_SectionCut.md

 <img alt="An assembly where two parts intersect each other and that are therefore not cut.
 Note the color artifacts at the cut face." src=images/Part_SectionCut_Color-artifact.png  style="width:200px;">

 -   **Important:** The Section Cut feature works poorly with [OpenCASCADE](OpenCASCADE.md) 7.4 and older due to bugs.
 It is therefore recommended to use OpenCASCADE 7.5 or newer (all builds of FreeCAD 0.20 assure this).
 -   In assemblies parts that intersect each other cannot be cut.
 Normally intersecting objects will not be cut while the others will.
 However, sometimes the cutting can produce strange results which is a bug in the OpenCASCADE libraries.
+To get a cut view also for intersecting objects, you can use the the macro [Cross Section](Macro_cross_section.md).
 -   There can be color artifacts in the cut result.
 If and how depends on the OpenCASCADE library and also on the view position.
 In many cases the color artifacts disappear when the 3D view is slightly rotated.
--   It is technically not possible to apply automatically a certain color to all cut faces.
-This feature can first be implemented when the [Topological naming problem](Topological_naming_problem.md) is solved.
+-   When having cut objects with different colors, it is not possible to apply automatically their color to the corresponding cut faces.
+All cut faces will get the same color selected in the dialog.

 ## Background Info

-**Section Cut** works technically this way:
+**Section Cut** is inspired by the macro [Cross Section](Macro_cross_section.md) and works technically this way:

 All visible objects are put into a [Part Compound](Part_Compound.md) container and then the compound is cut using a [Part Box](Part_Box.md) object.
 The box must be as large as necessary to cover the whole volume of all visible objects.
 To achieve this, the bounding box of the objects is acquired.
 When changing the view by adding/removing objects or changing the document, the bounding box must be updated.
 This is done when the button **Refresh view** is clicked.